 3) access time.
 Only important for HDD’s.
 The access time indicates how much time in milliseconds the read / write head in a hard disk needs to reach the desired location on the magnetic disk and should therefore be as small as possible.
 For a good gaming PC, HDD’s with an access time of 8 ms and less are well suited.

 4) Manufacturer.
 There are several manufacturers on the market who offer hard drives for sale.
 Since they themselves produce their plates, it depends on them, how qualitative and reliable they are.
 But which of them builds the most reliable hard drives?
 This question cannot be answered so flatly, so we do not want to give a clear recommendation at this point.
-Instead, we would like to pick up some statistical data and recommend the following articles to you:

 A PC power supply powers the entire system with power.